aalgo/TSCBPT/README.md

 ```bash
 $ sudo apt-get install libarmadillo-dev
 ```
-NOTE the `dev` suffix.
+Note the `dev` suffix.
 It is required since the C++ headers libs need also to be installed!

 - Additionally, a small subset of the [C++ Boost](http://www.boost.org/) libraries is employed.
 On Ubuntu/Debian it may be installed with:
 ```bash